GooFit/GooFit/README.md

 goofit_add_executible(MyNewExample MyNewExample.cu)
 ```

 The first line adds your `.cu` file with GooFit code as an executable, and the second one sets up a symbolic links to the source and `dataFiles` in the build directory to the source directory.
 If you prefer to only have some files symbolically linked, use `goofit_add_link(filename.ext)` explicitly for each file.
+This happens at configure time.
 To get the example to build when you build GooFit, add the name of your directory to `examples/CMakeLists.txt`.

 If you are building with separable compilation, you can also use `goofit_add_pdf(mypdf.cu)` to add a PDF.
 This will also require that you include any directory that you need with `include_directory`, as usual.